fngryboi/lagom/README.md

 Please don't fork this project as it currently contains my personal blog information such as my Google Analytics and blog posts, however if you star this I will make sure all of that is removed and I'll host my own blog on a duplicate of this one once I've added everything I feel is missing.
 If you want to replicate the features that I added on top of the original theme (http://github.com/swanson/lagom) there will be links below here to each added feature that I host on their own repositories (*work in progress*).

 1. Browser Theme Color meta tags (_layouts/default.html) and a browser theme color variable (data/theme.yml) added, more info found here: http://stackoverflow.com/questions/26960703/how-to-change-the-color-of-header-bar-and-address-bar-in-newest-android-chrome-v/
 2. A boolean (show_twitchtv_player) for if the user wants to use a smart embed Twitch.tv player (data/theme.yml) (if the user sets it to true, channel_name will have to be set as well in data/theme.yml).
 Also added a if statement in (_layouts/default.html) for the show_twitchtv_player boolean.
+3. Implemented FitVids.js and a maximum image width within .content to make sure videos and images will stay within that div class and not span outside in case it's too high resolution.

 # Lagom